JostSchienke/TimeStopper/README.md

 ---

-Enjoy the Timer Challenge Plugin! 🎉
+Enjoy the Timer Stopper Plugin! 🎉